MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cframewnd-class.md

 ### <a name="parameters"></a>Parametreler

 *nBorderCmd*<br/>
-Aşağıdaki değerlerden `enum BorderCmd`birini içerir:
+`enum BorderCmd`aşağıdaki değerlerden birini içerir:

 - `borderGet` = 1